Consider using AbortController in JavaScript and React

 By attaching the same

-to both listeners, we can cancel all listeners in one line withcontroller.abort()
+signalto both listeners, we can cancel all listeners in one line withcontroller.abort()when the component unmounts.

 -